Gender

 -

-“Gender” is about how you see yourself – whether you see yourself as a girl/woman, a boy/man, non-binary, Takatāpui, or another gender.
-This is often called your gender identity.
+Gender is something that you feel and express.
+It’s whether you are a girl, boy, a bit of both, or something else entirely.
 Gender can describe how you relate to your culture or religion, it can describe your place in society, or it can be part of how you relate to others.
-Gender is fluid, which means it can change over time.
+Some people have a gender, and some people don’t.
+Gender isn’t binary, or compulsory.

 -